electron/electron/docs/tutorial/tutorial-2-first-app.md

 Each web page your app displays in a window will run in a separate process called a **renderer** process (or simply _renderer_ for short).
-Renderer processes have access to the same JavaScript APIs and tooling you use for typical front-end web development, such as using [webpack][] to bundle and minify your code or [React][react] to build your user interfaces.
+Renderer processes have access to the same [JavaScript APIs][Javscript-apis] and tooling you use for typical front-end web development, such as using [webpack][] to bundle and minify your code or [React][react] to build your user interfaces.